New Community Project

 Co-leaders: David Radcliff and Mariana Almieda, Siona shaman Delio

-Explore the incredible beauty and biodiversity of the Ecuadorian Amazon!
-See monkeys, pink dolphins, loads of birds, caiman (crocodiles), leaf-cutter ants, sloths--and perhaps the elusive jaguar (yes, we saw one on one of our trips!) and anaconda (ditto!).This trip is hosted by Selva Foundation: Life Without Frontiers, an organization committed to indigenous rights, sustainable development, and preservation of the rainforest.
+Explore the beauty and biodiversity of the Ecuadorian Amazon!
+See monkeys, pink dolphins, loads of birds, leaf-cutter ants, anaconda--and perhaps the elusive jaguar (yes, we saw one on one of our trips!) and sloth (ditto!).This trip is hosted by Selva Foundation: Life Without Frontiers, an organization committed to indigenous rights, sustainable development, and preservation of the rainforest.
 The trip will begin with an overnight in Quito, then proceed to the Cuyabeno National Park.
-The group will stay in a modest jungle lodge, complete with beds and running water, and explore the surroundings by boat and walks through the forest over easy-to-moderate terrain.
+The group will stay in a comfortable jungle lodge, and explore the surroundings by boat and walks through the forest over easy-to-moderate terrain.
 We'll be led on these outings by Delio, NCP friend and spiritual and political leader of the Siona people with an astounding knowledge of the forest.
-We will also enjoy plenty of good discussion with seasoned analyst Pieter Jan Brouwer of SELVA.
-There will be first-hand observations of the impacts of oil drilling, poverty and ranching on the rainforest ecosystem.
-A stop at a renowned artisan community and a visit to a rose production facility in the highlands will close the trip.
-Learn more about our host organization at: http://www.selvaeco.org/
+The group will also spend a day in a Cofan village, visiting a 500 year-old ceibo tree in the company of Cofan leader Aurelio, and play soccer with young adults from the community.
+There will be plenty of good discussion with seasoned analyst Pieter Jan Brouwer of SELVA, along with first-hand observations of the impacts of oil drilling, poverty and ranching on the rainforest ecosystem.
+A visit to a famous craft village and a stop at the Equator close the trip.

 Learn more about the rainforest! http://www.rain-tree.com/facts.htm